 Students who do not meet relevant early benchmarks or who demonstrate difficulty meeting the program’s academic and conduct standards – including the Standards of Conduct in the Harvard Community outlined in this handbook – will be informed of the faculty’s concern about their progress.
 The purpose of this notification is to provide early warning and intervention for students who may be struggling in the program.
 Ph.D. students receiving federal financial aid should refer to the Financial Aid section of the GSAS handbook for additional satisfactory progress policies.

 Criteria for satisfactory performance used in these reviews include the following: satisfactory performance in and completion of required coursework, number of years in the program, comprehensive examination results, timely progress toward all Ph.D. program milestones, and adherence to the Standards of Conduct in the Harvard Community outlined in this handbook.
 Ph.D. students must maintain at least a B+ average in their courses.
-(See Grading System and Grade Averaging for an explanation of the grading system and how averages are calculated.)
+(See HGSE Grading System section of this handbook for an explanation of the grading system and how averages are calculated.)

 Earning an Ed.M. or A.M.

-Candidates for the Ph.D. in Education degree may apply eight courses/32 credits of their doctoral program toward a Master of Education, or Ed.M. degree from HGSE or an A.M.-in-passing from GSAS.
-Ph.D. in Education students may apply for a master’s degree only after they have completed at least 16 courses (64 credits) since enrolling in the Ph.D. program.
+Candidates for the Ph.D. in Education degree may apply 32 credits of their doctoral program toward a Master of Education, or Ed.M., degree from HGSE or an A.M.-in-passing from GSAS.
+Ph.D. in Education students may apply for a master’s degree only after they have completed at least 64 credits since enrolling in the Ph.D. program.
 Students should review the program requirements and consult with the relevant Ed.M.
-Program Director while completing Ph.D. coursework.
-Some Ed.M. programs may require specific, non-negotiable requirements (e.g. practicum hours).
-Though many Ph.D. requirements overlap with Ed.M. program requirements or course substitutions may be accepted by the Program Director, it is ultimately at the Program Director’s discretion whether or not the Ed.M. will be approved with coursework completed from the Ph.D. program.
+Program Director or Co-Chair regarding degree pursuit options.
+Some Ed.M. programs may require specific, non-negotiable requirements.
+Though some Ph.D. requirements overlap with Ed.M. program requirements and course substitutions may be permitted, it is ultimately at the Program Director or Co-Chair’s discretion to approve a Ph.D. in Education student’s request to participate in/graduate from the particular Ed.M. program using coursework completed for the Ph.D.

 Those who wish to receive the Ed.M. must submit a degree application with the HGSE Office of the Registrar; the degree is not awarded automatically.
 Those who wish to receive the A.M.-in-passing must file with the GSAS Registrar’s Office.
 Students must have a B+ average to receive the master’s degree.
 Questions regarding the Ed.M. may be directed to the HGSE Registrar and/or the Degree Programs Office.